tsdaemon/tsdaemon.github.io/_posts/2018-07-08-nmt-with-pytorch-encoder-decoder.md

 ## Seq2seq

-Logic to coordinate this two modules I have stored in a high-level module `Seq2seq`: it takes care about Encoder-Decoder coordination, transformation of decoder results into word probability distribution.
+The logic to coordinate this two modules I have stored in a high-level module `Seq2seq`: it takes care of Encoder-Decoder coordination, a transformation of decoder results into word probability distribution.

 Also, this module implements two `forward` functions: one for training time and second is for inference.
 The difference between these two functions is that during training I am using training `y` values (target sentence words) as decoder input; this is called [Teacher Forcing](https://machinelearningmastery.com/teacher-forcing-for-recurrent-neural-networks/).
-Obviously, during inference I don't have `y` values.
+Obviously, during inference, I don't have `y` values.

 ```python